ByronEncinas/ByronEncinas/README.md

 - **Ruby on Rails**: Exploring the Rails framework to develop dynamic and feature-rich web applications. 🚄

+## Operating Systems

+I have a knack for working across different operating systems:

+- **Linux Distros**: Proficient in navigating various Linux distributions, harnessing their power for development and exploration. 🐧
+- **Windows 10 & 11**: Adept at working within the Windows ecosystem, from legacy systems to the latest iterations. 🪟

 Feel free to join me on this exciting venture, where the realms of physics and software engineering intertwine seamlessly.